Geordie404/built-burritos/README.md

   * some additional querying options were added using GraphQL through Absinthe, Elixir's GraphQL toolkit
   * this feature can be utilized at [`localhost:4000/graphiql`](http://localhost:4000/graphiql)
+  * the graphQL query implementation can be found in `lib/chat_web/schema/burrito.ex`
   * sample query by name, all of the seeded data is using my name:
 ```
   query ($name: String!){